rodrigoliima/Wisegoat/README.md

 # Wise_goat
-site that shows advice from a goat.
+site that shows advice from a goat.(DevChallenge)